-Each of our family history books are filled with lots of resources and contact details, as well as methods and stories that have been discovered.
-Each being an excellent guide in assisting with family research.
+Each of our family history books is filled with resources and contact details, as well as methods and stories that others have discovered.

 The second and extensively revised edition of a highly successful book - one of the best in the Pen & Sword series of subject-specific handbooks for family historians.
 It is illustrated with many real life examples, often from the Royden family archives, and is a model of its kind and thoroughly recommended.Who Do You Think You Are?
 Magazine